-Looking for a tough, yet beautiful, plant to fill a hot, sunny spot?
-Texas lantana (L. urticoides) is great choice for tough spots in the garden where the hose doesn’t reach.
+Looking for a tough yet beautiful plant to fill a hot, sunny spot?
+Texas lantana (L. urticoides) is a great choice for tricky spots in the garden where the hose doesn’t reach.
 These drought-tolerant, deer-resistant, and pest-free plants bloom with bright, multi-colored flowers when it’s hot outside, attracting butterflies, bees, and birds to your landscape.
-They need very little maintenance and grow quickly in sites with poor soil and full sun exposures.
-Here we’ll take you through everything you need to know about growing and caring for Texas Lantana (Lantana urticoides) at home including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.
+They need little maintenance and grow quickly in sites with poor soil and full sun exposure.
+Here, we’ll take you through everything you need to know about growing and caring for Texas Lantana, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.

-How to Grow Texas Lantana (Lantana urticoides) – The Essentials
+How to Grow Texas Lantana – Key Takeaways

 |Botanical Name:||Lantana urticoides|

 |Also Known As:||Texas lantana, calico bush, West Indian shrub-verbena|

 |Soil Preferences:||Poor, well-drained soil that’s acidic or slightly acidic (from 5.5 to 6.5 pH)|

 |Toxicity:||Berries are toxic for humans, pets and livestock; foliage may cause skin rash|